DanteSc03/Web-Scraping-Trabajo-2/README.md

-# Quotes Web Scraper and Analyzer
+# 🌐 Quotes Web Scraper and Analyzer 🌐

-This project is a Python-based web scraper and data analyzer that extracts quotes, authors, and associated tags from the website [Quotes to Scrape](http://quotes.toscrape.com).
+> This project is a Python-based web scraper and data analyzer that extracts quotes, authors, and associated tags from the website [Quotes to Scrape](http://quotes.toscrape.com).
 It processes the data to create structured CSV files and includes functionalities for filtering and analyzing quotes by tags.

-## Features
+## Features🤙

 - Scrapes quotes, authors, and tags from multiple pages.
 - Cleans and processes the data for further analysis.